ijang-rl/reinforcement-learning-TX2/README.md

 ## Step 1.
 Flash an OS and components
-NVIDIA Jetson TX2 is flashed by JetPack 3.1 which includes:
+NVIDIA Jetson TX2 can be flashed by JetPack 3.1 which includes:
 * L4T 28.1 (which is an Ubuntu 16.04 64-bit variant(aarch64))
 * CUDA 8.0
 * cuDNN 6.0